Shayak Dost

-Shayak Dost (born 1 May 2002) is a Pakistani professional footballer who plays for WAPDA and the Pakistan national team.
+Shayak Dost (born 1 May 2002) is a Pakistani professional footballer who plays for Bangladesh Football League club City Club and the Pakistan national team.
 Primarily a left winger, Dost can also be deployed as a left midfielder or left wing-back.

+Early life

+Dost was born to a working class family in Killi Jamaldini, a small locality near Nushki in Balochistan province and is from the Jamaldini Baloch tribe.
+He studied from the high school until matriculation, and didn't continue education due to poverty.